deepset-ai/haystack-home/content/blog/run-haystack-pipelines-with-ray-serve/index.md

 ## What’s next

 The deployment strategy we introduced in this article is ok for many use cases ranging from trying out Haystack to demo applications and small POCs, but close readers will note the limit of scaling up and down a whole Haystack pipeline: certain nodes of a pipeline might benefit more than others of horizontal scaling and redundancy, can we do that with Ray Serve?
-The answer is yes, and we’ll see in an upcoming article how we can split a pipeline into multiple deployments that can be then managed by Ray Serve with different strategies
+The answer is yes, and we’ll see in an upcoming article how we can split a pipeline into multiple deployments that can be then managed by Ray Serve with different strategies.